JetLag, the Lagrangian jet tracking algorithm

 Why JetLag?

-Many jet tracking algorithms have been developed in the past, but significant limitations remain:
+Many jet tracking algorithms already exist, but significant limitations remain:

 How does JetLag work?